Raphael-Shalem/space_invaders_angular/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+Thank you for checking out the Space Invaders Game!
+Happy gaming!